 1956-1966.
 Camp Midvale, NJ.

 June 23, 1967.
-With family, among thousands of attacked by LAPD while protesting President Lyndon B. Johnson’s appearance at the Century Plaza Hotel in Los Angeles.
+With family, among thousands of antiwar protesters attacked by LAPD while protesting President Lyndon B. Johnson’s appearance at the Century Plaza Hotel in Los Angeles.

 1968-1969.
 Volunteer for Eugene McCarthy presidential campaign, Transport-a-Child school desegregation program in LAUSD, Tom Bradley’s first mayoral campaign, petition to stop NBC’s cancellation of Star Trek TOS.

 1970-1971 (London).
-1970 Isle of Wight Music Festival; cast member, Hampstead Comprehensive School’s “Lakota” opera about 1890 Wounded Knee Massacre; South African anti-apartheid, antiwar, Palestine solidarity, Oz magazine obscenity trial defense (with John Lennon and others).
+1970 Isle of Wight Music Festival; cast member, Hampstead Comprehensive School’s “Lakota” opera about 1890 Wounded Knee Massacre; South African anti-apartheid, antiwar, Palestine solidarity, Oz magazine obscenity trial defense (with John Lennon and others) activism.

 Fall 1971.
-Founding member of the Red Tide, Marxist high school underground newspaper at University High School, Los Angeles.
+Founding member of the Red Tide, Marxist underground newspaper at University High School, Los Angeles.

 March 14, 1972.
-Student occupation of University High School administration building to demand right of distribute Red Tide on campus.
+Occupation of University High School administration building following suspension of students distributing Red Tide on campus.

 April 1972.
-Red Tide campaign against Native American mascots at University High School.
-(Finally removed 1997.)
+Red Tide campaign against Native American mascots (finally removed in 1997) at University High School.

 April 1972-January 1973.
 Red Tide antiwar student walkouts; protests at UCLA and Nixon reelection HQ, Ron Kovic (Vietnam Veterans Against the War) at University High School, to protest Nixon’s escalation of bombing in Vietnam; Militant Labor Forum speaking events.